Skip to contents

 Behavioral movement

-2. Returning: If energy reserves are completely filled but they are not already sheltering, individuals move directly towards the reef using either a random distance sampled from a log-normal distribution using move_return or the distance to the closest reef cell (if this distance is shorter than move_return) as mean movement distance.
+2. If energy reserves are filled completely, individuals move directly towards the reef using either a random distance sampled from a log-normal distribution using move_return or the distance to the closest reef cell (if this distance is shorter than move_return) as mean.
 The direction is the direct bearing towards the reef cell.
 During this behavior, individuals do not forage.